victorlin-houzz/fullstack-pinitt/README.md

 - [ ] Style NavBarContainer/UserContainer/FollowsContainer components
 - [ ] Create Guest Demo.

-### Phase 5: - Pagination / infinite scroll for Pins Index (1 day, W9 Thurs)
+### Phase 5: - Infinite scroll for Pins Index.
+(1 day)

 **objective:** Add infinite scroll to Pins Index

-- [ ] Paginate Notes Index API to send 20 results at a time
+- [ ] Paginate Pins Index API to send 20 results at a time
 - [ ] Append next set of results when user scrolls and is near bottom
 - [ ] Style scroll components and transitions
 - [ ] Ensure seed data demonstrates infinite scroll

+### Phase 6: - Realtime Search.
+(1 day)

+**objective:** Realtime Pins Search through Search Bar.

+- [ ] Realtime queries between search bar and backend database.
+- [ ] Search the pins that match the keyword in title or description.
+- [ ] Render search result in realtime.

 ### Bonus Features (TBD)
 - [ ] Likes for pins
 - [ ] Comments for pins
-- [ ] Search pins by content
 - [ ] Taggings for pins
 - [ ] Notifications for users